StefanJelner/risland.js/README.md

 This lifecycle uses the current state to render template output and morph the HTML result into the DOM.
 It is throttled by request animation frame to not run unnecessary rendering cycles even the browser does not show it.

-### `update`
+### `update` or `error`

 This is the lifecycle which runs when the updated content - based on state changes - has been rendered and is present in the DOM.
 It invokes the `update` config callback if present.
+(In case of an error it invokes the `error` config callback if present.)

 ### `unload`